Mohs Surgery for Skin Cancer in Northwest Arkansas

 - Bentonville Clinic: 901 S.E.
 22nd Street

-Surgeries are typically scheduled for a half-day visit, with procedures lasting an average of 3–5 hours depending on complexity.
+Skin cancer surgeries are typically scheduled for a half-day visit, with procedures lasting an average of 3–5 hours depending on complexity.

 MOHS SURGEONS